beeeestumbrella/cv/README.md

 - Collaborated with mentors from LanzaTech, Inc. to conduct research on biochar (a byproduct of gasification-fermentation process, made from biomass wastes) market value, properties, and uses in California agricultural market for LanzaTech to identify potential values of biochar
 - Took a **leading** role in conducting region selection, site selection, market analysis, cost-benefit analysis (including monetized environmental benefits), agricultural and environmental benefits analysis, and carbon sequestration capacity calculations
 - Conclusions include: (only list non-confidential information)
-  - biochar market is rapidly expanding and getting more competitive and farmers are willing to take such regenerative soil solutions to address severe soil problems such as soil degradation and dehydration
+  - biochar market is rapidly expanding and getting more competitive, and farmers are willing to take such regenerative soil solutions to address severe soil problems such as soil degradation and dehydration
   - monetary benefits from sales and environmental benefits (wildfire reduction, carbon sequestration, water retention, crop yield increase) from biochar application in soil are significant
 <br><br>